 - Once you arrive, head to the back of the park first.
 Many of the casual theme park goers without a plan get in line for the first ride they see, so rides near the entrance will be long in the morning.
-On our most recent trip, we made a beeline to the Wizarding World of Harry Potter, and we hopped on Harry Potter and the Forbidden Journey when it was only a 45-minute wait (and it only took 30 minutes).
+On a recent trip, we made a beeline to the Wizarding World of Harry Potter, and we hopped on Harry Potter and the Forbidden Journey when it was only a 45-minute wait (and it only took 30 minutes).
 By the time we exited the ride, the wait time jumped to 85 minutes.